What is a Statistics Correlation Matrix in DS?

 A correlation matrix is a table that displays the correlation coefficients between multiple variables in a dataset.
-It’s a key tool in data science that helps us understand how each pair of variables in a dataset is related.
+It’s an important tool in data science that helps us understand how each pair of variables in a dataset is related.

 Key Points:

-• Diagonal Elements: The diagonal values of a correlation matrix are always 1 because each variable is perfectly correlated with itself.
+• The diagonal values of a correlation matrix are always 1 because each variable is perfectly correlated with itself.

 Structure Example: